Inquiries

 Service Examples

-Support for assessment of projects’ environmental and social risk
+Assessment of specific projects’ environmental and social risk

 Studies of the environmental and social systems of projects’ host countries